Olukoya Ogen

-Olukoya Ogen is a Nigerian Professor of History.
-He is a Fellow of both the Nigerian Academy of Letters as well as the Historical Society of Nigeria and former Provost of Adeyemi College of Education, Nigeria.
+Olukoya Ogen is a Nigerian professor of history.
+He is a Fellow of the Nigerian Academy of Letters, Fellow of the Historical Society of Nigeria, as well as Fellow of the Royal Historical Society of the United Kingdom and former Provost of Adeyemi College of Education, Nigeria.

 Education

 Olukoya Ogen obtained his PhD degree in History from the University of Lagos as well as a Certificate in Trade, Growth and Poverty from the World Bank Institute, Washington DC in 2006.
 He was a Leventis Scholar at the University of London in 2008; a British Academy Visiting Fellow at the University of Birmingham in 2009; a Cadbury Visiting Fellow in 2010; and an American Council of Learned Societies Postdoctoral Fellow in 2011.
 He was also the Country Director and Co-Investigator of a European Research Council Grant from 2012 to 2017.
 Olukoya Ogen was awarded the University of Leeds' LUCAS-LAHRI Visiting Fellowship in 2022.
 He also won the prestigious UNESCO International Fund for Cultural Diversity grant in 2023 among other research grants.
 He specialises in the sociocultural and economic history of Nigeria.